Garden Visit - Lindengate - 19th June

 The following were re-elected to serve on the committee for a further 3 years:

-Each school was provided with three 17lt potato growing bags; compost; 3 seed potatoes (one each of Lady Christl, Kestrel and Red Duke of York) and a small quantity of organic fertiliser.
+Each school had been provided with three 17lt potato growing bags; compost; 3 seed potatoes (one each of Abbot, Kestrel and Red Duke of York) and a small quantity of organic fertiliser.

-The resulting crops were weighed in early July and the top 3 schools were:
+The resulting crops were weighed in late June and the top 3 schools were:

 - Turnfurlong Junior School, class 5J with a total of 3.335kg

 - Pebble Brook School with a total of 2.945kg

 - Bedgrove Infant School, ‘Elephant’ class with a total of 2.650kg